Opsio - Cloud and AI Solutions

 • Full-scope red-team engagement

-• Remediation (offered separately on a paid basis after the free pentest)
+• Remediation work to fix the findings (offered separately on a paid basis after the free pentest)

-• Compliance certification (we provide evidence artefacts, not the audit itself)
+• Compliance certification itself (we provide evidence artefacts; an accredited auditor performs the audit)

 Report aligned to your compliance framework